ozcanyarimdunya/wdg/README.md

 ## Screenshots

-- Create a word document as template.
+- Create a Word document as template.
   ![0.png](ss/0.png)

 - Open application, click **Upload Templates** and select template you have generated.